DIY Planning Can Be a Nightmare!

 A couple of weeks ago, I received a phone call from a woman whose ex-boyfriend had died, naming her as the sole beneficiary and executor of his multimillion-dollar estate.
 Despite her ex-boyfriend’s substantial wealth, he had forgone the advice of a lawyer and prepared a Will using DIY software.
 He told her verbally that he wanted her to use the funds for the benefit of his minor children, but his Will was completely silent on that point.

 The ex-boyfriend’s goal was apparently to use his substantial wealth to provide for his children.
 If he had consulted an attorney, the attorney would have advised him to create a testamentary trust for their benefit.
 Creating a trust would have allowed him to appoint someone to manage those assets for his children, and to dictate how and when the assets should be distributed to them.
-This would have ensured the assets passed to his children as he wished.
+This would have ensured the assets were passed to his children as he wished.

 He took a substantial risk when he named his ex-girlfriend the sole beneficiary of his estate: